Can I Take Out a Personal Loan While Unemployed?

 The Takeaway

-If you’re interested in personal loans for unemployment, you might want to consider all the pros and cons before taking one on.
+If you’re interested in personal loans for unemployment, consider the pros and cons before taking one on.
 If a personal loan sounds like it might be the right solution, do a little bit of preparation beforehand.
 It’s never a bad idea to figure out exactly how much you want to borrow in advance.
 But remember — you should only borrow the amount you need.

 If you’re ready to apply for a personal loan, it’s important to look for one that meets your specific needs and to find a lender willing to work with unemployed borrowers, if that’s your current situation.